 If price is no object, you should probably get an iPad Pro.
-Apple released a new model in 2021 that comes in two sizes, an 11-inch and a 12.9-inch, and both deliver amazing performance thanks to Apple's own M1 chip.
-These (and the new iPad Air) are the only iPads powered by the M1, a laptop-grade piece of bespoke silicon that delivered remarkable boosts in speed and battery efficiency in every Mac that got one — including the MacBook Air with M1, the MacBook Pro with M1 and the Mac mini with M1.
+Apple released a new model in 2022 that comes in two sizes, an 11-inch and a 12.9-inch, and both deliver amazing performance thanks to Apple's own M2 chip.
+These are the only iPads powered by the M2, a laptop-grade piece of bespoke silicon that delivered remarkable boosts in speed and battery efficiency in every Mac that got one — including the new MacBook Air M2 and MacBook Pro 13-inch.

-In our iPad Pro 2021 (11-inch) review we called it one of the fastest and longest-lasting tablets ever, and with good reason: in addition to the M1 chip delivering beastly performance, its efficiency helped the 11-inch Pro last over 13 hours in our battery life test, the longest of any iPad on this list.
-The 11-inch (2388 x 1668 pixels) display delivers bright, color-accurate picture quality, and at just 0.23 inches thin the 11-inch iPad Pro is actually the thinnest tablet on this list, beating the iPad Air 4 by a scant .01 inches.
+In our iPad Pro 2022 review, we called it one the fastest and longest-lasting tablets ever, and with good reason: in addition to the M2 chip delivering beastly performance, its efficiency helped the 12-inch Pro last for 10 hours and 39 minutes in our battery life test.
+The 12.9-inch (2732 x 2048 pixels) display delivers bright, color-accurate picture quality, and at just 0.25 inches thin, the 12-inch iPad Pro is still thin despite its large size.

 What that means, in practice, is that the 12.9-inch iPad Pro can achieve much better picture quality than any other iPad on this list.
 However, you have to be watching HDR (high dynamic range) content to really see the difference, and that kind of content is still hard to come by on iPads.
 Netflix offers HDR content (if you pay for the Premium plan) on its iPad app, for example, but the Hulu app currently does not.
 Of course, even if you're watching non-HDR content the larger iPad Pro's gorgeous display will still help it look great.